Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 - W – Withdrawn when passing or failing without penalty (assigned only by the Academic

 Standards Committee).
-Appeals to Academic Standards must be made prior to the end
+Appeals to the Academic Standards Committee must be made prior

 - WF – Withdrawn when failing; computed into the grade point average as an “F”.

 - WP – Withdrawn when passing; not computed into the grade point average.

 - R – Repeat; a non-credit, no penalty grade which may be awarded only in English 101